Model 5550 386

 V2 (25 MHz) Planar

-Bus riser slot J6 is shifted to the left comparing S planar I have.
-It means there should be more than three types of Bus Riser Card.
-Locations of bus riser connectors are different with each other.
+The bus riser slot J6 is shifted to the left compared to the S planar.
+It means there should be more than three types of the Bus Riser Card, as the location of the bus riser connector is different between the boards.

 25 MHz V2 planar P/N 79F5325, EC C27264D